-- Corolla is generally brightly coloured because of the presence of certain pigments like water-soluble anthocyanin, anthoxanthin, carotenoids etc.
+- Corolla generally appears brightly coloured because of the presence of certain pigments like water-soluble anthocyanin, anthoxanthin, carotenoids etc.

 - The petals are scented due to the presence of essential oil.

-- The petals also contain tissues called “Nectaries” that produces sugar-rich nectar to attract insects.
+- The petals also contain tissues called nectaries, which produces sugar-rich nectar to attract insects.

-- When the petals appear green or dull coloured, then they refer as “Sepaloids”.
-Example; Polyalthia, Annona etc.
+- Sepaloid appears green or dull coloured petals.
+Example; Polyalthia, Annona species etc.

-- The petals are usually thin but can be thicker sometimes.
+- Sometimes, the petals are usually thin, but they can be thicker.

-- The structure of petal comprises two components, namely claw and limb.
+- The structure of petals comprises two components, namely claw and limb.

-- Claw is a slender, basal part of a petal that appears stalk-like.
+- Claw is a slender and basal part of a petal, which appears stalk-like.
 Clawless bracts are sessile.

-- A limb is an enlarged upper part of the petal.
+- A limb is an enlarged upper part of the petals.

-- The shape and size of the petal can be regular or irregular.
+- The shape and size of the petals can be regular or irregular.

-- The symmetry of corolla can be radial or bilateral.
+- The symmetry of the corolla can be radial or bilateral.